Creating a Culture of Academic Integrity

 - Explain research processes and expectations for resources, and ensure students have equal access to study materials.
 This includes teaching students how to use valid and reliable resources, both online and in libraries, and teaching students the expected citation standards.
-Be available for students in order to answer questions.
 3, 4, 5, 6, 7, 8

-- Ask students to draw on and document a variety of sources, such as interviews, electronic resources, books, etc. 3, 4, 8
+- Ask students to draw on and document a variety of sources, such as interviews, electronic resources, books, and lived experiences etc. 3, 4, 8, 9

-- Collect notes and drafts of student papers throughout the term to track students’ progress.
-Require students to submit their paper electronically and use an Internet tool such as TurnItIn or Plagiarism.org, to check for plagiarism.
+- Collect notes and drafts from students throughout the process.
+Watch for style and citation inconsistencies.
+Require students to submit their paper electronically and use an Internet tool such as TurnItIn or Plagiarism.org to check for plagiarism.
 Encourage them to run their drafts through these tools before they submit them to identify their own mistakes and learn from them before grades are at stake.
-3, 4, 6, 7, 8
+3, 4, 6, 7, 8, 9

 What to Do If You Suspect Plagiarism